sap-nocops/capoeirafirenze.com/content/en/events/batizado_2020.md

 date: "2020-03-01"
 ---

-Batizado de Capoeira 2019.
+Batizado de Capoeira 2020.

+CANCELLED DUE TO CORANAVIRUS EMERGENCY

-From 290/05 to 31/05, a weekend full of emotions, trainings, cultural exchange, music and party.
+From 29/05 to 31/05, a weekend full of emotions, trainings, cultural exchange, music and party.
 Come visit us at San Niccolò's gym

 Friday 29 from 6pm: trainings and roda de Capoeira